-Abstract-In this paper we formulate three classes of optimization problems: the simple, monotonically constrained, and bounded Cong-He (CH)-programs.
-We reveal the dominance property under the local refinement (LR) operation for the simple CH-program, as well as the general dominance property under the pseudo-LR operation for the monotonically constrained CH-program and the extended-LR operation for the bounded CH-program.
-These properties enable a very efficient polynomialtime algorithm, using different types of LR operations to compute tight lower and upper bounds of the exact solution to any CHprogram.
-We show that the algorithm is capable of solving many layout optimization problems in deep submicron iterative circuit and/or high-performance multichip module (MCM) and printed circuit board (PCB) designs.
+In this paper we formulate three classes of optimization problems: the simple, monotonically-constrained, and bounded CH-programs.
+We reveal the dominance property under the local refinement (LR) operation for the simple CH-program, as well as the general dominance property under the pseudo-LR operation for the monotonically-constrained CH-program and the extended-LR operation for the bounded CH-program.
+These properties enable a very efficient polynomial-time algorithm, using different types of LR operations to compute tight lower and upper bounds of the exact solution to any CH-program.
+We show that the algorithm is capable of solving many layout optimization problems in deep submicron IC and/or high-performance MCM/PCB designs.
 In particular, we apply the algorithm to the simultaneous transistor and interconnect sizing problem, and to the global interconnect sizing and spacing problem considering the coupling capacitance for multiple nets.
-We use tables precomputed from SPICE simulations and numerical capacitance extractions to model device delay and interconnect capacitance, so that our device and interconnect models are much more accurate than many used in previous interconnect optimization algorithms.
+We use tables pre-computed from SPICE simulations and numerical capacitance extractions to model device delay and interconnect optimization algorithms.
 Experiments show that the bound-computation algorithm can efficiently handle such complex models, and obtain solutions close to the global optimum in most cases.
-We believe that the CHprogram formulations and the bound-computation algorithm can also be applied to other optimization problems in the computeraided design field.
+We believe that the CH-program formulations and the bound-computation algorithm can also be applied to other optimization problems in the CAD field.